16 - 24 May 2026

 How challenging is this adventure?

 This adventure is ranked 5/5.
-The Kokoda Track is a very physically demanding challenge, involving trekking 100 kms through dense jungle over 8 days.
+The Kokoda Track is a very physically demanding challenge, involving trekking over 100 kms through dense jungle over 7 days.
 The fitter you are, the more you'll enjoy the experience.

 You'll be well supported on the adventure, with the guides and your team all cheering you on.
 You’re free to move at your own pace and we’ll take frequent breaks.